celesrenata/pfsense-ultimate-config/README.md

     17. Save this information from all 3 commands as you will need it later!
 I saved mine with my favorite text editor which wasn't installed:
         * ```sudo apt-get install vim```
     18. ```nordvpn disconnect```
+14. You will want to setup shared folders to export your new configuration for when you migrate to your production environment or to make life easier with other tasks
+    1. In virtualbox, navigate to: **Debian LiveCD > Settings > Shared Folders**
+    2. Map a folder to /mnt/shared

 ## Initial pfSense Setup
 1. Open an installed browser **Firefox/Chromium/Konqueror** and navigate to 192.168.1.1 (unless you had to change it above, however, I will be referring to it as 192.168.1.1 for the rest of this section).